 And that’s a trend I am increasingly seeing with most doctors, whether traditional or given to more modern medicinal practises.

 For example, a white coating on the tongue could tell the doctor to address your digestion, while one with a purple tinge could point towards circulation problems.

-What’s the perfect tongue, then?
-One that’s uniformly pink, moist, plump and has a very thin white coating.
+It’s uniformly pink, moist, plump and has a very thin white coating.
 It shouldn’t quiver when you stick it out and there should be no cracks, grooves or indentations.

 Is that you?
 Congratulations, you seem in good health.